agners/micropython-scd30/README.md

-# MicroPython Sensirion SCD30 CO2 Sensor Module I2C driver
+# Sensirion SCD30 CO² Sensor I2C driver for MicroPython

-Sensirion SCD30 is a CO2, Humidity and Temperature sensor on a module.
+Sensirion SCD30 is a CO², Humidity and Temperature sensor on a module.
 This is a I2C driver written in Python 3 for MicroPython.

 ## Getting Started

 ### Prerequisites

-* Sensirion SCD30 Sensor
+* Sensirion SCD30 Sensor Module
 * MicroPython board with I2C interface

 ### Wiring